Walter Dean Barteaux and Betty Mae Stevens met one evening at the local roller skating rink in West Los Angeles.

 My thankfully short marriage to Richard Lee Barteaux had a profound impact on the course my life would take.

-My life direction had always
+The direction for my life had always

 been college, with a major in Geology and Ancient Studies, though I was also